What Is an Oxford Comma?

 Does the Oxford Comma Eliminate Ambiguity?

 The Oxford Comma is useful for showing the separations between the list items.
-For example:- I like to have a mug of tea, bacon and eggs and toast.
+Look at this example without an Oxford Comma:- I like to have a mug of tea, bacon and eggs and toast.

 - Jack left the pub with John, a policeman, and Simon.

-- Jack left the pub with the twins (Sarah and Janet).
+- Jack left the pub with John, a policeman and Simon.
+(This must be three people.)

 - Jack left the pub with the twins, Sarah and Janet.